eclab/flow/README.md

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).

-3. You'll also want to download some [patches](flow/patches) and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
+3. You'll also want to download some [patches](flow/patches.zip), some [wavetables](https://waveeditonline.com/), and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
 Pay attention to section 2.1 of the manual, where it explains how to tune Flow for your computer speed.

 4. Double-click on flow.jar to launch Flow.